MicrosoftDocs/power-pages-docs/power-pages-docs/go-live/assign-licensing.md

 [!INCLUDE[powerapps-info](../includes/cc-powerapps-info.md)]

-Power Pages are available in public preview and offers a free trial experience.
+Power Pages is available in public preview and offers a free trial experience.
 However, in case you need to use a permanent website, existing Power Apps portals licensing can be used with Power Pages sites as well to get a production portal.

-For detailed information on licensing, go to [Manage existing portals | Licensing](/powerapps/maker/portals/manage-existing-portals) in the Power Apps documentation.
+For detailed information on licensing, go to [Manage existing portals](/powerapps/maker/portals/manage-existing-portals) in the Power Apps documentation.